seandavidreed/seandavidreed.github.io/my_collections/_posts/2025-05-20-a-bash-script-for-jekyll-development.md

 ## Why Return Instead of Exit?

 Ordinarily, when a bash script needs to terminate early, an *exit* statement is used.
-Scripts run in their separate process, so exiting a script means *exiting* that process to return to the shell that called it.
+Scripts run in a separate process, so exiting a script means *exiting* that process to return to the shell that called it.

 My script needs to change my directory to that of the jekyll website.
-If I run it as a script, the directory change won't persist when the script ends and separate process terminates.
+If I run it as a script, the directory change won't persist when the script ends and the separate process terminates.
 To get around this, I created an alias that calls the script as a shell function by prepending a dot.
 That way, it won't create a separate process.

 ```
 echo "alias jek='. ~/path/to/script'" >> ~/.bashrc